A Luxurious Afternoon Tea Experience at Ashford Castle

 What To Expect at Afternoon Tea at Ashford Castle

 This was our first afternoon tea experience.
-So with that being said, we had no idea what we were doing right or wrong.
+So with that being said, we did not know the correct afternoon tea etiquette.
 Thankfully, we were in good hands at Ashford Castle.
 The staff helped guide us during our afternoon tea to provide us with one of the best experiences of our entire trip in Ireland.

 Lord and Lady Ardilaun Traditional Afternoon Tea at Ashford Castle is served daily with four different time slots – 1:30pm, 2:00pm, 3:30pm and 4:00pm.
 Be sure to make your reservations ahead of time by email or phone.